cardano-foundation/cardano-academy/CBCA/Module 1 /Module 1 Unit 4 Script  Public Key Encryption.md

 ![alt text](https://github.com/cardano-foundation/cardano-academy/blob/main/CBCA/Diagrams/1.4.11.png)

+B. is the correct image/answer

-What is the role of the encryption key in the encryption process?
+*What is the role of the encryption key in the encryption process?*
-It serves as a delivery address to send the message to It determines how much of the ciphertext will be revealed It allows only the participants in the conversation to decrypt the message (CORRECT ANSWER)
+- It serves as a delivery address to send the message to
+- It determines how much of the ciphertext will be revealed
+- **It allows only the participants in the conversation to decrypt the message (CORRECT ANSWER)**

-Sub-Unit 2
+**Sub-Unit 2**

-Symmetric encryption uses two different keys to encrypt and decrypt the data respectively.
+*Symmetric encryption uses two different keys to encrypt and decrypt the data respectively.*
-TRUE
+- TRUE
-FALSE (CORRECT ANSWER)
+- **FALSE (CORRECT ANSWER)**

-Select the correct statement about symmetric encryption algorithms.
+*Select the correct statement about symmetric encryption algorithms.*
-They require no coordination between participants
+- They require no coordination between participants
-They are a fast and easy way to encrypt a cleartext message (CORRECT ANSWER) They are less likely to be decrypted by adversaries than other encryption algorithms
+- **They are a fast and easy way to encrypt a cleartext message (CORRECT ANSWER)**
+- They are less likely to be decrypted by adversaries than other encryption algorithms

-What type of encryption algorithm does the following image depict?
-(Image Question)
+*What type of encryption algorithm does the following image depict?
+(Image Question)*
 ![alt text](https://github.com/cardano-foundation/cardano-academy/blob/main/CBCA/Diagrams/1.4.12.png)

-A symmetric-key algorithm (CORRECT ANSWER)
-An asymmetric-key algorithm
-This could be either a symmetric or an asymmetric key algorithm

-Sub-Unit 3
-Encryption encodes a message into text that can’t be understood.
-In asymmetric encryption:
-Both the sender and the receiver share a private key There is only one key to encrypt and decrypt the message Both private keys and public keys can be used to encrypt and decrypt messages (CORRECT ANSWER) Messages can only be encrypted with a private key

-A private key should be shared with the recipient of the message.
-TRUE
-FALSE (CORRECT ANSWER)

-In public key cryptography, both parties generate their own private key and associated public key from their private key.
-TRUE (CORRECT ANSWER)
-FALSE

-How does asymmetric encryption differ from symmetric encryption regarding key sharing?
-Asymmetric encryption requires the exchange of a shared key Asymmetric encryption uses a private key for encryption and a public key for decryption Asymmetric encryption does not require sharing a private key, but the public key is meant to be shared (CORRECT ANSWER)

-Sub-Unit 5
-The Elliptic Curve Digital Signature Algorithm (ECDSA) is an example of symmetric key algorithms.
-True
-False (CORRECT ANSWER)

-Which asymmetric encryption algorithm should you use if you’re looking for faster performance and smaller key sizes compared to RSA?
-AES
-ECC (CORRECT ANSWER)
-DES

-Which asymmetric encryption algorithm is commonly used for digitally signing cryptocurrency transactions, such as in Bitcoin?
-RSA
-ECC
-ECDSA (CORRECT ANSWER)
-Sub-Unit 7
-Quantum computers may render some encryption algorithms obsolete as they can factorize numbers very efficiently thus being able to break some algorithms.
-TRUE (CORRECT ANSWER)
-FALSE
+- **A symmetric-key algorithm (CORRECT ANSWER)**
+- An asymmetric-key algorithm
+- This could be either a symmetric or an asymmetric key algorithm

+**Sub-Unit 3**
+*Encryption encodes a message into text that can’t be understood.
+In asymmetric encryption:*
+- Both the sender and the receiver share a private key
+- There is only one key to encrypt and decrypt the message **- Both private keys and public keys can be used to encrypt and decrypt messages (CORRECT ANSWER)**
+- Messages can only be encrypted with a private key

+*A private key should be shared with the recipient of the message
+- TRUE
+- **FALSE (CORRECT ANSWER)**

+*In public key cryptography, both parties generate their own private key and associated public key from their private key.*
+- **TRUE (CORRECT ANSWER)**
+- FALSE

+*How does asymmetric encryption differ from symmetric encryption regarding key sharing?*
+- Asymmetric encryption requires the exchange of a shared key
+- Asymmetric encryption uses a private key for encryption and a public key for decryption
+- **Asymmetric encryption does not require sharing a private key, but the public key is meant to be shared (CORRECT ANSWER)**

+**Sub-Unit 5**

+*The Elliptic Curve Digital Signature Algorithm (ECDSA) is an example of symmetric key algorithms.*
+- True
+- **False (CORRECT ANSWER)**

+*Which asymmetric encryption algorithm should you use if you’re looking for faster performance and smaller key sizes compared to RSA?*
+- AES
+- **ECC (CORRECT ANSWER)**
+- DES

+*Which asymmetric encryption algorithm is commonly used for digitally signing cryptocurrency transactions, such as in Bitcoin?*
+- RSA
+- ECC
+- **ECDSA (CORRECT ANSWER)**

+**Sub-Unit 7**

+*Quantum computers may render some encryption algorithms obsolete as they can factorize numbers very efficiently thus being able to break some algorithms**
+- **TRUE (CORRECT ANSWER)**
+- FALSE